Inside job: Utah women stay close to the basket to thump Huskies

 The Huskies did a better job of guarding the lane in the fourth quarter, but by then it was too late.

 Utah senior Megan Huff, who played at Todd Beamer High School in Federal Way, had 25 points and 12 rebounds to lead Utah.
 She made 12 of 19 shots, with almost all of her points coming on layups.
-Forward Dre’Una Edwards also hurt UW inside, scoring 14 points on 7-of-9 shooting.
+Dre’Una Edwards also hurt UW inside, scoring 14 points on 7-of-9 shooting.

 “When all Huff has to do is make a layup, and all Edwards has to do is make a layup — they are already great players.
 It’s easy basketball,” Wynn said.

-The barrage of layups started early as the Utes made one after another to take a 15-4 in the first quarter.
+The barrage of layups started early as the Utes made one after another to take a 15-4 lead in the first quarter.
 UW’s defense tightened for a while, and it fought back with an 8-0 run before trailing 19-12 at the end of the period.

 Washington played great in a couple of brief stretches early in the second quarter and was seemingly ready to take the lead a couple of times.
-But Utah repelled those threats, and their 15-point lead at halftime (39-24) was their largest of the half.
+But Utah repelled those threats, and its 15-point lead at halftime (39-24) was its largest of the half.

 It didn’t help that UW struggled shooting from the outside, making 3 of 16 three-point attempts.
-They shot 34 percent overall (20 of 59).
+The Huskies shot 34 percent overall (20 of 59).
 But it was the Husky defense that concerned Wynn.

 “Our attention to detail on the defensive side of the ball isn’t there,” said Wynn, who vowed it will get better.
 “It’s 50 percent of the game.
 You just can’t play 50 percent of the game on offense and let the other four guys play defense for you.
 It doesn’t work that way.”